FullstackAcademy/boilermaker/README.md

   - `webpack -p`: webpack will run in "production mode"
   - `git add -f public/bundle.js public/bundle.js/map`: "force" add the otherwise gitignored build files
   - `git commit --allow-empy -m 'Deploying'`: create a commit, even if nothing changed
-  - `git push heroku deploy:master`: push your local "deploy" branch to the "master" branch on heroku
+  - `git push --force heroku deploy:master`: push your local "deploy" branch to the "master" branch on heroku

 Now, you should be deployed!
 To clean up, remove your deploy branch: